Do You Really Need All 8 B Vitamins?

 Known as the “beauty” vitamin, vitamin B7, or biotin, is especially known for supporting healthy hair, skin and nails.

 Can be found in: strawberries, organ meat, yeast, pork, chicken, fish, cauliflower, egg yolks, and nuts.

-Also known as folic acid, vitamin B9 is most commonly known for its role in fetal health and development because it plays a critical role in the proper development of the baby’s nervous system.
+Also known as folate, vitamin B9 is most commonly known for its role in fetal health and development because it plays a critical role in the proper development of the baby’s nervous system.
 It additionally fosters the growth of red blood cells.

 Can be found in: dark green leafy vegetables, organ meats, beets, dates, avocados, beans, salmon, and bulgur.

 This B vitamin, also known as cobalamin, is a team player.
-It works with vitamin B9 to produce red blood cells and help iron do its job – create the oxygen carrying protein, hemogloblin.
+It works with vitamin B9 to produce red blood cells and help iron do its job – create the oxygen-carrying protein, hemoglobin.
 Vitamin B12 also helps regulate and maintain a healthy central nervous system.

 Can be found in predominantly foods of animal origin such as chicken, beef, fish, pork, and clams.
 Because vitamin B12 is not naturally occurring in plant foods, vegetarians and vegans might not get enough in their diets and may need to take a B supplement.